Ahmad Dhani: Politics

+In the 2024 Indonesian legislative election, Dhani ran as a Gerindra Party member for a seat in the House of Representatives representing Surabaya and Sidoarjo Regency, and was elected with 134,227 votes.

+Views on music copyright

+Beginning in the 2020s, Dhani's outspoken views regarding copyright protection and royalty payment in Indonesian music industry have attracted significant public attention.
+Dhani's statements on this subject have led to disputes between him and other musicians or public figures, most notably with pop singer Agnes Monica in 2025.

 Personal life

-Although Dhani was born in Surabaya, he is actually a Sundanese and has Sumedang and Garut ancestry.
+Although Dhani was born in Surabaya, he is actually a Sundanese and has Garut ancestry as well as Sumedang.
 Dhani married Maia Estianty in 1996, after a long relationship when Maia was still in high school in Surabaya.
-They have three children named after prominent Sufi leaders whom Dhani admires, namely Ahmad Al Ghazali, Ahmad Jalaluddin "El" Rumi, and Abdul Qodir Jaelani.
-They formed a rock band named "The Lucky Laki" in 2009, although each also have their own solo works.
+They have three sons named after prominent Sufi leaders whom Dhani admires, namely Ahmad Al Ghazali (born 1997), Ahmad Jalaluddin "El" Rumi (born 1999), and Abdul Qodir Jaelani (born 2000).
+They formed a band named "The Lucky Laki" in 2009, although each also has their solo works starting in 2014.
 In late 2006, Dhani and Maia made mutual allegations of infidelity, resulting in Maia filing for divorce.
 Their marriage was annulled on 23 September 2008 by South Jakarta Religious Court.

-Dhani has been described, as one of the richest performers in Indonesia.

-In August 2013, Dhani admitted he had fathered a daughter, Safeea Ahmad, with singer Mulan Jameela.
+The divorce was known to be controversial and gained extensive media attention, particularly on the legal issues regarding the guardianship of their children and Dhani's later relationship with singer Mulan Jameela.
+In August 2013, Dhani admitted he had fathered a daughter with Mulan.

-Controversy

-Child's car crash
+Dhani is an avid antique collector.
+Most of his collections are from the Dutch colonial era, and gained significant attention among several Indonesian YouTubers and media outlets who visited his home.

+Controversies

+Jagorawi Toll Road crash

-On 8 September 2013, Dhani's thirteen-year-old son Abdul Qodir Jaelani was illegally driving a Mitsubishi Lancer at 176 km/h and crashed into a Daihatsu Gran Max minivan carrying 13 people on a Jakarta toll road.
-Seven people were killed and Abdul himself was injured.
-Police refused to charge Dhani over the accident for allowing his child to drive a car.
-State prosecutors in June 2014 recommended Abdul be sentenced to two years probation.
+On 8 September 2013, at 1:45 a.m. local time, Dhani's then 13-year-old son Abdul Qodir Jaelani was illegally driving a Mitsubishi Lancer at 176 km/h on Jagorawi Toll Road and crashed against a Daihatsu Gran Max minivan after breaking through a road barrier into the opposite lane of the toll road.
+Jaelani survived the crash, but seven passengers of the minivan were killed.
+Police refused to charge Dhani over the accident for allowing his son to drive.
+State prosecutors in June 2014 recommended Jaelani be sentenced to two years probation.
+Following the incident, Dhani agreed to take responsibility by providing funds for the victims' families.